 As stated in the section about drivers above, we are recently seeing the increase of the purposeful company, and this is a trend that will only grow.
 Corporations are important social agents, and their purpose is not only to maximise profits for these shareholders but also to look after the interests of all stakeholders: employees, consumers, suppliers, the community at large, and the environment, both in an economic and ecologic sense.

-Consumers are increasingly looking at the values and social and ecologic credentials of companies before buying.
+Consumers are increasingly looking at the values and social and ecological credentials of companies before buying.
 The same happens with talent, who will identify (or not) with a company’s purpose.
 This will have a vital role in the talented employees’ decision to join or stay in a particular company.
-Even investors are piling into ESG (environment, social, and governance) companies and funds to invest in and making a killing out of it.

 This trend will only increase as more Gen Z members, the generation most concerned with the environment and social justice, enter the workforce and become an ever-greater part of the consumer base.